top of page

 San Jacinto cake from Shermans Deli in Palm Springs

-Through February, FODM had a banner year in terms of attendance and donations raised by the guided hikes program.
-To celebrate Ada treated Nancy, John, Dave, and me to drinks and appetizers at the Woodhaven clubhouse.
+By February, FODM experienced a banner year in terms of attendance and donations generated by the guided hike program.
+To commemorate this, Ada treated Nancy, John, Dave, and me to drinks and appetizers at the Woodhaven clubhouse.

 hiking friends